iqzy21/DevOps-Learning-AWS/README.md

 Long-running requests → Keep higher value to avoid user disruption.

-✅ Key Benefit: Ensures smooth user experience during scaling or instance health changes by letting active sessions finish before removal.
+✅ **Key Benefit:** Ensures smooth user experience during scaling or instance health changes by letting active sessions finish before removal.

-auto scalling groups
+---

+## Auto Scaling Groups

-what is an auto scaling group ASG in real life the load on your application and website can change in the cloud you can create and get rid of servers very quickly
+### What is an Auto Scaling Group ASG

+In real life the load on your application and website can change.

+In the cloud you can create and get rid of servers very quickly.

-the goal of ASF
+**The goal of ASG:**
-scale out add EC2 intsantce ti match increase load scale in remove EC2 instances to match decrease load ensure there is a min and max of EC2 instances running auto register new instances to a load balancer re create an ec2 instance in case a previous one is terminated ASG is free you only pay for the ex2 instanc e

-auto scalling group
-📌 Key Settings (shown in the image):
+Scale out add EC2 instance to match increase load.

+Scale in remove EC2 instances to match decrease load.

+Ensure there is a min and max of EC2 instances running.

+Auto register new instances to a load balancer.

+Re create an EC2 instance in case a previous one is terminated.

+ASG is free you only pay for the EC2 instance.

+### Auto Scaling Group

+📌 **Key Settings:**

-Minimum Capacity
+#### Minimum Capacity

 The fewest instances that must always run.

 Ensures your app is always available, even during low traffic.

-Desired Capacity
+#### Desired Capacity

-The “target” number of instances for normal load.
+The "target" number of instances for normal load.

 ASG tries to keep this number steady under typical conditions.

-Maximum Capacity
+#### Maximum Capacity

 The upper limit of instances ASG can create.

 Prevents overspending and unnecessary scaling.

-Scaling Behavior
+### Scaling Behavior

-Scale Out (Traffic ↑)
+#### Scale Out (Traffic ↑)

 ASG adds new EC2 instances when demand rises.

 Can scale up until it reaches the maximum capacity.

-Scale In (Traffic ↓)
+#### Scale In (Traffic ↓)

 ASG removes instances when demand drops.

 Reduces costs but never goes below the minimum capacity.

-✅ Result:
+✅ **Result:**

 ASGs automatically balance performance and cost:

 Keep enough instances running for reliability.